 However, as mentioned, unlike many of the best offers currently available to travelers, this one is only available to Canadians who earn a higher income: $80,000 per year (or $150,000 for your household).

 If that is not your case, check out our ranking of the best credit cards in Canada to see your many other great alternatives and still get hundreds of dollars in free travel easily.

 How to get the HSBC World Elite Mastercard

 Here is the 6-step simplified process to take advantage of this deal:

-- Unlock the welcome bonus by spending $6,000 in 6 months*
+- Unlock the entire welcome bonus by spending $1,000 (in a maximum of 2 months)*

 Highlights of the HSBC World Elite Mastercard

 Here is a detailed look at the 5 best reasons to get the HSBC World Elite Mastercard.

 1. The extremely valuable welcome bonus worth ≈ $418